Does Mom always know best? As Mother’s Day nears, we’ve put five of her health adages to the test.

-REAL DEAL: Kinda, but not really.
-Carrots contain beta carotene, the plant form of vitamin A. But so do other orange fruits and vegetables, including cantaloupes, papayas, apricots, sweet potatoes, pumpkins and mangoes--as do leafy greens such as spinach and kale, says Molly Wong Vega, MS, RDN, LD, sports dietitian with Memorial Herman IRONMAN Sports Medicine Institute – Memorial City.
+Real Deal: Kinda, but not really.
+Carrots contain beta carotene, the plant form of vitamin A. But so do other orange fruits and vegetables, including cantaloupes, papayas, apricots, sweet potatoes, pumpkins and mangoes—as do leafy greens such as spinach and kale, says Molly Wong Vega, MS, RDN, LD, sports dietitian with Memorial Hermann IRONMAN Sports Medicine Institute – Memorial City.

 “Deficiency of the vitamin can lead to night blindness, but eating more carrots doesn’t mean you’ll have better vision overall,” she says.
 “And, sadly, age-related decline in vision will not be reversed by eating more of betacarotene-rich foods.”